Leader of Northern Ireland's DUP steps down after just three weeks | Politics

 Leader of Northern Ireland's DUP steps down after just three weeks

+Objections by unionists and members of the Conservative Party to the trade restrictions have put pressure on British Prime Minister Boris Johnson to try to get the EU to tear up the rules, a demand the bloc's leaders have repeatedly rejected.
+Poots' fellow DUP lawmakers had been angered by a move from the government in London to speed the introduction of Irish language rights in an effort to convince Irish nationalists Sinn Fein to back the nomination of Poots ally Paul Givan as First Minister.

-The leader of Northern Ireland's Democratic Unionist Party Edwin Poots is to step down just three weeks after taking power, he said in a statement.
+The leader of Northern Ireland's Democratic Unionist Party Edwin Poots announced his resignation on Thursday just three weeks after formally taking power, causing disarray in the region's largest party during crucial EU-British trade talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)